 Our Ref.
-122296 File No. 66200-01/Budget Letter-2021-22
+125638 File No. 66200-01/Budget Letter-2022-23

-July 29, 2021
+July 26, 2022

-Matt Milovick Vice-President Administration and Finance Thompson Rivers University 900 McGill Rd Kamloops BC V2C 0C8
+Matt Milovick Vice President, Administration and Finance Thompson Rivers University 900 McGill Rd Kamloops BC V2C 0C8

-Dear Matt Milovick:
+Dear Matt Milovick,

-I am writing to provide you with information regarding your institution's operating grant and student full-time equivalent (FTE) target for 2021/22, and the associated accountabilities, roles and expectations.
+I am writing on behalf of the Ministry of Advanced Education and Skills Training (the Ministry) to provide you with information regarding your institution's operating grant and student full-time equivalent (FTE) target for 2022/23, and the associated accountabilities, roles and expectations.

-2021/22 Operating Grant and FTEs
+2022/23 Operating Grant and FTEs

-Attachment 1 provides details pertaining to your institution's operating grant and student FTE targets for fiscal 2021/22.
-The Ministry recognizes the challenge of meeting enrolment targets during the COVID-19 pandemic and supports any operational changes that your institution must implement to comply with the directions of the Provincial Health Officer.
+Attachment 1 provides details pertaining to your institution's operating grant and student FTE targets for fiscal 2022/23.